 2. Professional, comfortable, and ideally sweat-wicking dress clothes for work

-You don’t want to look like a sloppy-sally on the job, do you?
-Of course not—and while we don’t necessarily recommend dressing as smart as you would back home, be sure to pack clothes that fit the overlap of comfort and professional.
+You don’t want to look like a sloppy sally on the job, do you?
+Of course not—and while we don’t necessarily recommend dressing as smart as you would back home, be sure to pack clothes that fit the overlap of comfort and professionalism.
 Looking “put together” is a good benchmark to strive for.

-We always recommend using moisture-wicking fabrics because you’re probably going to sweating after standing in front of your students all day!
-They’re also a breeze to wash (and air dry since dryers aren’t always easily accessible) and tend to hold less odors.
+We always recommend using moisture-wicking fabrics because you’re probably going to sweat after standing in front of your students all day!
+They’re also a breeze to wash (and air dry since dryers aren’t always easily accessible) and tend to hold less odours.
 Skip the cotton and stick to polyester or sweat-wicking blends instead.

 3. A water bottle

-Water isn’t always portable while you’re traveling, and it can be pretty annoying to constantly have to buy plastic bottles of water.
-Instead, do the earth a favor and pack a refillable water bottle instead.
+Water isn’t always portable while you’re travelling, and it can be pretty annoying to constantly have to buy plastic bottles of water.
+Instead, do the earth a favour and pack a refillable water bottle instead.